A student may be admitted to the College in any one of the following classifications:

 Admission of International Students

-- Those who have completed six years of continuous schooling through the high school or college level in American Samoa, Northern Marianas and/or Guam or in one of the countries listed above under (2);
+- those who have completed six years of continuous schooling through the high school or college level in American Samoa, Northern Marianas and/or Guam or in one of the countries listed above under (b);

-- Those who have completed English composition at a regionally accredited U.S. institution with a C or better grade;
+- those who have completed English composition at a regionally accredited U.S. institution with a D or better grade;

-Applications and/or requests for scores to be sent to the College should be made through contacting one of the above mentioned agencies.
+Applications and/or requests for scores to be sent to the College should be made by writing to:

 International students will not be notified of their admission to the College until all admission requirements have been fulfilled.